danielxshi/_collective/data/services/creative-planning.md

 ---
-slug: "/creative-planning-marketing"
+slug: "/creative-planning"
-title: "Creative Planning Marketing"
+title: "Creative Planning"
 description: "Having worked in cross-functional teams with market wide partnerships, we are proud to be…"
 img: https://source.unsplash.com/random
 ---